jreisinger/docs/data/notes/go/code-structure.md

 I am opting to go this route because I believe these two contexts will vary enough to justify the separation, but I also suspect that neither will grow to be large enough to justify any further organization.

-Rather than overthinking it, I find it more useful to pick something that looks like a reasonably good fit and to adapt as needed.
+Rather than overthinking it, I find it more useful to pick something that looks like a reasonably good fit and adapt it if needed.

 # Packages as layers